 Before you even set off on your round the world adventure there are certain planning stages that you need to go through in order to make your dream a reality.
 An important part of that pre trip planning – and one that is often neglected – is your health.

-- You need to research any specific malarial or vaccination requirements for the area you are visiting.
-Visit the National Travel Health Network and Centre (NaTHNaC) website, the Centre of Disease Control and Prevention (CDC) website or the NHS’ Fit For Travel for any updates.
+Know your destinations before you go.
+You need to research any specific malarial or vaccination requirements for the area you are visiting as well as any news on outbreaks such as zika or dengue, and an common travel health illnesses you may come across.
+Visit the Travel Health Pro website, the Centre of Disease Control and Prevention (CDC) website or the NHS’ Fit For Travel website for any updates.